PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* grab_anywhere
 	* keep_on_top
 	* font
-* Test harness changes to help test new ttk stuff (want to shrink this window in the future so will fit on Trinket, Pi, etc
+* Test harness changes to help test new ttk stuff (want to shrink this window in the future so it will fit on Trinket, Pi, etc)

 ## 4.8.0 PySimpleGUI 4-Dec-2019

 Multicolored multiline text!
-Often asked for feature going way back ttk Buttons can have images
+Often asked for feature going way back, ttk Buttons can have images
 Print in color!